Creating a Setup profile

 Set the following enrollment screen information displayed on the device during enrollment.
 Required settings have asterisks appended to them.

 Support contact details

-Provide the required Phone number and Email contract resources device users refer to for support when encountering issues with their mobile device.
+Provide a Phone number and Email for device users to reach out to for support when encountering issues with their mobile device.

 Configure the following settings displayed within the device enrollment screen flow.
-If choosing not to customize the screens, the default Knox Configure enrollment screens and logos will be used by default.
+If you choose not to customize the screens, the default Knox Configure enrollment screens and logos are used.

 - Skip welcome screen — Select this option to bypass a welcome screen within the device enrollment screen flow.
 If the welcome screen is skipped by selecting this option, it still displays on devices enrolled using the Knox Deployment App (KDA).

-- Customize welcome screen text - Select this option to display a field for entering a 400 character maximum welcome message.
-The welcome message can reviewed as its being composed within the PREVIEW area on the right-hand side of the screen.
+- Customize welcome screen text — Select this option to display a welcome message, up to a maximum of 400 characters.
+You can review the welcome message as it's being composed in the PREVIEW area on the right-hand side of the screen.

 - Hide support link — Select this option to remove the support link from the enrollment welcome screen.

 Configure the following enrollment screen flow Branding elements:

 - Background fill — Use the drop-down menu to define the enrollment screen flow background color.
 Optionally select Upload image to select artwork for the background.
 The background image cannot exceed 2 MB.